-It’s a big statement to make but there really is an African safari holiday for everyone; if you’re wondering where to go, we can pinpoint Africa’s most iconic and popular destinations as well as those hidden gems and off-the-beaten-track hideaways.
+There is an African safari holiday for everyone; if you’re wondering where to go, we can pinpoint Africa’s most iconic and popular destinations as well as those hidden gems and off-the-beaten-track hideaways.
 We’re the experts in safari travel so let us guide you on where to go in Africa.

 East Africa: Uganda, Rwanda, Kenya, Tanzania & Ethiopia

-For gorilla trekking, unique forest wildlife and beautiful rolling landscapes, we recommend Uganda, Rwanda and Congo.
+For gorilla trekking, unique forest wildlife, and beautiful rolling landscapes, we recommend Uganda, Rwanda, and Congo.
 Each country offers gorilla and chimp trekking – some of the most memorable wildlife experiences in the world – and Uganda is also home to classic savannah Big 5 Safaris game reserves as well; Murchison Falls National Park, Queen Elizabeth National Park, Kidepo National Park and Source of the mighty River Nile.

-Kenya and Tanzania have been the classic safari destinations of choice for decades, thanks not only to their amazing wildlife but also because of their exceptional lodges and tented camps, reliable tour operators and diverse itineraries.
-Top destinations include the Masai Mara and Serengeti National Park, home to the dramatic wildebeest migration and both set close to the exceptional Ngorongoro Crater, boasting the easiest Big 5 game viewing in the region.
+Kenya and Tanzania have been the classic safari destinations of choice for decades, thanks not only to their amazing wildlife but also because of their exceptional lodges and tented camps, reliable tour operators, and diverse itineraries.
+Top destinations include the Masai Mara and Serengeti National Park, home to the extraordinary wildebeest migration and both set close to the exceptional Ngorongoro Crater, boasting the easiest Big 5 game viewing in the region.

 Struggling to decide between these iconic destinations?
 Talk to us and we’ll help you make that choice.

-However, if you have the time, we would recommend one of our combined Uganda & Rwanda safari tours or Uganda & Congo safari tours or Kenya & Tanzania safari tours or Kenya & Ethiopia safari tours for the full East Africa safari experience.
+However, if you have the time, we would recommend one of our combined Uganda & Rwanda safari tours or Uganda & Congo safari tours or Kenya & Tanzania safari tours, or Kenya & Ethiopia safari tours for the full East Africa safari experience.

 Southern Africa: Zimbabwe, Zambia, Namibia, Botswana, Malawi & South Africa

-As diverse as their northern neighbors, the countries of Southern Africa offer safari destinations ranging from echoing deserts, teeming wetlands and Big 5 reserves to crystal-clear lakes and footprint-free beaches – a multitude of experiences from which you’ll be hard-pressed to choose just a few!
+As diverse as their northern neighbors, the countries of Southern Africa offer safari destinations ranging from echoing deserts, teeming wetlands, and Big 5 reserves to crystal-clear lakes and footprint-free beaches – a multitude of experiences from which you’ll be hard-pressed to choose just a few!

 For big game safaris, we recommend South Luangwa and Lower Zambezi in Zambia, Hwange National Park and Matusadona National Park in Zimbabwe, Chobe National Park and Moremi Game Reserve in Botswana, Etosha National Park in Namibia and the Kruger National Park in South Africa.
 All deliver amazing game viewing from the comfort of luxury lodges and romantic tented camps.
-If however you’re feeling a little adventurous, a safari into Namibia’s majestic deserts is highly recommended while a holiday on a remote island in Lake Malawi or a walking safari in Zambia’s big game country is the epitome of getting away from it all.
+If however, you’re feeling a little adventurous, a safari into Namibia’s majestic deserts is highly recommended while a holiday on a remote island in Lake Malawi or a walking safari in Zambia’s big game country is the epitome of getting away from it all.

-For iconic destinations, look no further than Victoria Falls, shared between Zimbabwe and Zambia and boasting the title of Africa’s adventure capital, or enjoy a few days in Cape Town, home to spectacular scenery, whale watching and elegant wine estates.
+For iconic destinations, look no further than Victoria Falls, shared between Zimbabwe and Zambia and boasting the title of Africa’s adventure capital, or enjoy a few days in Cape Town, home to spectacular scenery, whale watching, and elegant wine estates.

 Indian Ocean Islands: Zanzibar, Mauritius, the Seychelles & Mozambique

 Like sparkling jewels, the islands of the Indian Ocean add a distinctly exotic edge to an African safari holiday.
-Combine your safari with a few days on a private island in the Seychelles, enjoy a family getaway at a popular Mauritius resort, or discover the remote and romantic beauty of the Quirimbas and Bazaruto Archipelagos in Mozambique.
+Combine your safari with a few days on a private island in Seychelles, enjoy a family getaway at a popular Mauritius resort, or discover the remote and romantic beauty of the Quirimbas and Bazaruto Archipelagos in Mozambique.